-20 Vitamin B3 Foods You Should Add to Your Daily Menu
+25 Vitamin B3 Foods You Should Add to Your Daily Menu

-Vitamin B3 or niacin belongs to B-complex vitamins.
-Niacin is one of the essential nutrients that our body needs in order to function normally.
-Some of its health benefits are enhancing mental health, lowering the risk of heart diseases, treating diabetes, and decreasing bad cholesterol.
+Vitamin B3, or niacin, belongs to B-complex vitamins.
+Niacin is one of the essential nutrients that our body needs to function normally.
+Some of its health benefits are enhancing mental health, lowering the risk of heart diseases, and decreasing bad cholesterol.

 What Is Vitamin B3?

 Being one of the water-soluble vitamins, niacin is not stored in the body in large quantities.
-Most excess amounts of this vitamin are excreted in the urine.
+Most excess amounts of this vitamin are excreted through the urine.
 Niacin, another vitamin B3 name, was created by blending three words into one – nicotinic acid vitamin.

 Vitamin B3 Benefits